 Transgender Program at Mount Sinai Adolescent Health Center

 At Mount Sinai Adolescent Health Center, we tailor our transgender health program’s services to fit the individual needs of young people and their families.
 We provide comprehensive, patient-centered care that is free of obstacles.
 All patients ages 10-24 are welcome, regardless of income, ability to pay, or immigration status.
 Our team provides services at the Center or will work with outside providers such as community based therapists to provide comprehensive evaluation and treatment for transgender young people.

 In addition to primary care including reproductive needs, STI evaluations and treatment, and urgent medical needs, our comprehensive care provides:

 - Family therapy

 - Feminizing and masculinizing hormone treatments

 - Preparation for future surgical interventions and referrals to the Center for Transgender Medicine and Surgery at Mount Sinai

-Transgender patients have access to all other services at the Center such as free primary care, dental, optical, legal and nutritional services, as well as health education, social work, and psychological testing.
+Transgender patients have access to all other services at the Center such as free primary care, optical, legal, health education, and nutritional services, as well as social work and psychological testing.
 Call 212-423-3000 to make an appointment.

 This information is not intended to provide medical advice, professional diagnosis, opinion, treatment or services, only general information for education purposes only.